PatrickBaus/pyAsyncHP3478A/README.md

 ```python
    async def set_range(value)
 ```
-Set the DMM measurement range.
+Set the instrument measurement range.

 ___Arguments___
 * `value` [[Range](#range)] : See the manual for details on the supported options.
 These depend on the selected mode.
 Accepts the [Range](#range) enum detailed below.